-The knee joint is a synovial hinge joint and is unstable in itself.
-It requires a great deal of support from tendons and muscle.
-The joint involves three bones: the femur, the tibia, and the patella.
-There are two articulations involved: The tibiofemoral component, connecting the proximal tibia to the distal femur and the patellofemoral component connecting the patella to the femur.
-As a hinge joint it allows flexion and extension of the leg, as well as slight medial rotation in end extension, and lateral rotation when unlocking the knee.
+The knee joint is a synovial hinge joint.
+It is unstable in itself. thus it requires a great deal of support from tendons and muscles.
+Three bones come together to form the joint, which are the femur, tibia, and patella.
+There are also two articulations involved.
+One is the tibiofemoral articulation, connecting the proximal tibia to the distal femur, while the other is the patellofemoral one, connecting the patella to the femur.
+As a hinged joint, the knee joint allows flexion and extension of the leg, as well as slight medial rotation in end extension, and lateral rotation when unlocking the knee.

 The patella is a triangular shaped bone that covers the front of the knee.
 The rounded proximal edge of the patellae is called the base.
 The pointed lower end is called the apex.
 Its front surface is convex and a thick layer of hyaline articular cartilage covers the posterior surface.
 This articulates with the anterior femoral surface.
 The patella is tightly embedded within the tendon of quadriceps.

 Between the highly incongruent tibiofemoral articulation sit the medial and lateral menisci.
 The thicker parts of the menisci face the outer edges, wedging themselves into the centre of the tibiofemoral articulation and allow a more even distribution of pressure on the tibia.
 The medial meniscus is more C-shaped in comparison to the more circular lateral meniscus.
 As the medial meniscus is attached to the medial collateral ligament it is vulnerable to injury when the collateral ligament is disturbed.